martinhbramwell/GData_OpenERP_Data_Pump/README.md

 You can set the values in those two columns manually, but keep an eye on the last four *Binary* columns.

 They don't actually do anything, instead they are there to aid in seeing whether the right bits are set to enable only the required *Action Steps*.
-The Pump itself also modifies those cells, setting the *Incomplete* bit to 0, when starting an *Action Step*, and setting the *Complete* bit to 1 when the *Action Step* is finished.
+The Pump itself also modifies those cells, clearing the *Incomplete* bit to 0, when starting an *Action Step*, and setting the *Complete* bit to 1 when the *Action Step* is finished.

 The *Chk* column will turn red and indicate a discrepancy if the *Complete* and *Incomplete* bits do not add up to the *Length* value.
 If you set those values with a discrepancy yourself, and ignore the red flag, then the Pump will throw an error when you run it.
 Also, if a discrepancy shows after the Pump ran, then you know it experienced some other sort of error and could not complete the indicated step.